 - CPS works itself loose resulting in contact with the toothed gear on the flywheel causing damage

-You can purchase the Crank Position Sensor for a Ford Ranger/Mazda BT50 here.
+You can purchase the Crank Position Sensor for a Ford Ranger/Mazda BT50 here(Amazon).

-The EGR and DPF failures experienced on Ford Rangers are not Ford Specific and a common problem across most modern, sophisticated diesel engines.
+The EGR and DPF failures experienced on Ford Rangers are not Ford-specific and a common problem across most modern, sophisticated diesel engines.
 Check the EGR for coolant leaks regularly.
 Some owners have chosen to blank off the EGR to prevent further headaches.
 Make sure you know the pros and cons of doing this first.
+Read this for a second opinion regarding the Ford Ranger 3.2 common problems and some solutions.

 The straight-five engine or inline-five engine is a real Gem and almost as smooth as a 6-potter but still delivers decent torque and power throughout the rev range.
 The engine is robust and reliable and should give you many happy miles if taken care of properly.